EU Air Passenger Rights Guide on How to Get Up to €600 in Compensation

 1. Ask crew members to explain the disruption reason and your flight rights according to EC261.
 They have to provide information in written form at their check-in counter.
 You can also familiarize yourself with the official flight compensation Regulation 261 2004 document on your own.

-2. Hold onto your travel documents (boarding pass, etc.) and receipts if you had to make purchases due to flight disruption.
+2. Hold onto your travel documents (boarding pass, etc.) and receipts if you have to make purchases due to flight disruption.
 You should attach them along with your air passenger rights EU complaint form.

 3. Do not settle for travel vouchers (they may contain a waiver of monetary compensation).